chrisyuann/RC-Car/README.md

 <img width="427" height="152" alt="Screenshot 2026-01-12 at 7 10 34 PM" src="https://github.com/user-attachments/assets/5c489e13-ced2-47f9-952c-022911ab61bb" />

 This logic fits with the evdev library.
 My initial code sets up the GPIO pins to be used.
-Then, I define variables for
+Then, I define variables for going forwards and backwards indicated for a specific GPIO pin.
+The H-bridge motor driver pinouts will be connected to the GPIO pins to open and close the H-circuit.
+I set up evdev library so I can read the xbox controller.
+I read for analog signals because I want to use the toggles that have variable power such as the joysticks and other analog buttons.
+I've set up the servo control to be the left joystick toggle and the forwards and backwards functions to be the top left and top right toggles.
+I'll update on future troubleshooting.

 ## Challenges and setbacks